How to Grow Wallflowers: Planting, Growing & Caring for Erysimum

 When to Plant Wallflowers

-Wallflower seeds can be planted in early spring after the last frosts and will bloom late spring to mid-summer.
-Or, they can be planted in the fall, when the spring-flowering bulbs on into the ground, for blooms in the folloing spring.
+Wallflower seeds can be planted in early spring after the last frosts and will bloom late spring to midsummer.
+Or, they can be planted in the fall, when the spring-flowering bulbs go into the ground for blooms in the following spring.

 If planting in autumn, try to get them in the ground at least 4 to 6 weeks before the first fall frost to allow sufficient time for new roots to establish.